 The Insurance Company Doesn’t Care About You

 For example, the adjusters will set up calls and try to record your statement, with the intention of using it against you later.
-During the call, they may try to trip you up and get you to accidentally accept responsibility for an accident you didn’t cause.
-Before you know it, your personal injury claim is shot.
+During the call, they may try to trip you up and get you to accidentally accept responsibility for a crash you didn’t cause.
+Before you know it, your claim is shot.

 Don’t let them get away with that.
-Your truck accident attorney in Salt Lake City can deal with the insurance companies on your behalf.
+Your truck collision lawyer in Salt Lake City can deal with the insurance companies on your behalf.
 We can negotiate a fair settlement so you won’t ever have to speak with them and deal with the nasty way they treat victims.